 The following walks are our normal itinerary, but may vary due to ground or weather conditions, and we add new walks periodically to those outlined below.
 If you book the property as a group, we can tailor the walks to your requirements, and they can be made at any level due to the variety of terrain on offer.
-Please note in sometimes in early spring some high areas may be inaccessible due to snow (unless the whole group is correctly equipped with winter walking equipment).
+Please note that sometimes in early spring some high areas may be inaccessible due to snow (unless the whole group is correctly equipped with winter walking equipment).

 Saturday: Arrival day